-that are represented by the green areas in Figure II and Player 1s who offers both High and Low jars under the status quo condition and not just under the holistic condition.
+If, we embrace bias for action for both Players to capture a behavioral trait of real-life OPOs and TCs, we get Player 2s who accept more jars for mixing than combinations that are represented by the green areas in Figure II and Player 1s who offers both High and Low jars under the status quo condition and not just under the holistic condition.

-We get the following for expected income maximizing players with a bias for action of the magnitudes we saw in both our pilot experiments and in this one:

-Behavioral best response to players with action bias: In best response play for players with a bias to act, jars of High Quality are always recovered by Player 1 (OPO) under either conditions and jars of Low Quality are sometimes recovered under status quo condition but always recovered by Player 1 under holistic condition, and Player 2 (TC) will perform mixings (transplants) under either conditions.
+We get the following for expected income maximizing players in an environment with a bias for action of the magnitudes we saw in our pilot experiments and in this one: Behavioral best response to players with action bias: In best response play for players with a bias to act, jars of High Quality are always recovered by Player 1 (OPO) under either conditions and jars of Low Quality are sometimes recovered under status quo condition but always recovered by Player 1 under holistic condition, and Player 2 (TC) will perform mixings (transplants) under either conditions.